|What you need to know about debt consolidation|

 7. You still have work to do.
 Those you owe will still be sending you account statements, which you'll have to monitor and send in.
 Agency reports do not reflect the interest that you're still being charged, so if you don't submit them, the balance the agency reports will be wildly different from what your bank statements say.
 Many clients get a rude awakening when they think they're all paid off, only to find they still are in the hole for thousands.

 8. No more charging until you're done.
-One of the agreements you make when entering into a DMP is that you will close the accounts and not get any new ones until you are debt-free.
+One of the agreements you make when entering into a DMP is that you will close your credit card accounts and not get any new ones until you are debt-free.
 This can be a mighty difficult adjustment if you're used to whipping out the plastic on a daily basis.
 However, it does make sense.
 After all, if you are still charging while repaying, you're spinning your wheels.
 In case of emergency, you're allowed to leave one card, which is typically a general purpose account with a low or no balance that you can use anywhere.

 9. A debt management plan is not bankruptcy, but lenders may perceived it negatively.
 With a DMP, you're paying 100 percent of your obligations, which is quite different from discharging them in a bankruptcy or settling the debt.
 Still, your credit report can take a hit if your monthly payments are less than what you would normally pay.
 Also, while a DMP is not factored into a credit score, some creditors note that you're paying through a third party, which can be a red flag to a lender or anyone else looking at the report.
 "We look at it as a bankruptcy.
-It shows that they need help paying their bills," says Stuart Davis, a senior loan consultant for Princeton Capital out of Los Gatos, California.
+It shows that they need help paying their bills," says Stuart Davis, a former senior loan consultant for Princeton Capital out of Los Gatos, California.
 According to their underwriters, the plan needs to be complete before they will make a loan.
 On the other hand, most people who go into a DMP do so because they're already stumbling and missing payments, so making timely and consistent payments through the service can help their reports.

-Clearly, consolidating debts through a debt management plan with credit counseling agency can be helpful, but you may also be able to achieve the same results on your own.
+Clearly, consolidating debts through a debt management plan with a credit counseling agency can be helpful, but you may also be able to achieve the same results on your own.
 How?
-Suspend charging and request rate reductions from each of your creditors.
+Suspend charging and request interest rate reductions from each of your creditors.
 If they turn you down, make a few larger than average payments and try again.
 Then, review your budget to know exactly the amount you can afford to send every month.
 Plug the numbers into a good debt repayment calculator to know how long it will take to become debt free.
 Pay more to the accounts with the highest interest rate, and when one is paid off, add the payment the next most expensive debt.
 Finally, commit to living within your means and prepare for life's inevitable financial emergencies.